inato/senior-take-home-test/README.md

 - [ ] The Web API is functional and queryable
 - [ ] The CLI tool runs as expected
 - [ ] Tests are included and runnable
-- [ ] There is a clear separation of concerns -
+- [ ] There is a clear separation of concerns
-  _bonus: You apply Domain-Driven Design (DDD) principles where relevant_
+  - _e.g., keep core logic well isolated_
+  - _bonus if you apply DDD principles like meaningful entities and clear layers_
 - [ ] The application is free of bugs